-- Students from Non psychology background need to pursue Bridge course in the first semester. - The duration of the programme shall be of four semesters and shall consist of two types of courses core courses and elective courses. - There shall be core courses, elective courses for the programme. - The elective courses will be undertaken during 3rdsemester. - There are two groups of elective courses with four courses each.
-Any one group from this shall be selected by the department.
-Selection of courses from different groups is not permitted. - > The total credits for the programme is 80. - Every student shall undertake a dissertation in the final semester of the programme.
+- Students from Non psychology background need to pursue Bridge course in the first semester. - The duration of the programme shall be of four semesters and shall consist of two types of courses core courses and elective courses. - The total credits for the programme is 103. - Every student shall undertake a dissertation in the final semester of the programme.